 Groundwater flowing through the Central Plains aquifer system is ultimately discharged to lowland rivers and streams around the margins of Lake Ellesmere/Te Waihora so changes to the quality and quantity of groundwater potentially impact on ecological and environmental values associated with these waterways, as well as the lake itself.
-However, due to the slow rate of groundwater flow (which varies spatially and with depth) it takes between 10 to 30 years depending on location, for water recharged on the Central Plains area to drain to Lake Ellesmere/Te Waihora.
-These variable time lags complicate interpretation of water level, flow and quality monitoring results, particularly when the period of historical information available is short, and monitoring results can also be influenced by factors external to the scheme (such as non-CPW land use and modifications to hydrological environments).
+However, due to the slow rate of groundwater flow (which varies spatially and with depth) it may take between 10 and 30 years depending on location, for water recharged on the Central Plains area to drain to Lake Ellesmere/Te Waihora.
+These variable time lags complicate interpretation of water level, flow and quality monitoring results, particularly when the period of historical information available is short, and monitoring results may also be influenced by factors external to the scheme (such as non-CPW land use and modifications to hydrological environments).

 Interpretation of monitoring results is also complicated by climatic variability.
-For example, the above average rainfall recorded during the 2017-18 and 2018-19 seasons contrasts with significantly below average rainfall during the 2014-15 and 2015-16 seasons.
-Such intra-seasonal variability in rainfall, groundwater recharge and surface water flows can result in short-term effects that obscure longer-term, underlying trends in groundwater levels, groundwater quality, streamflow and surface water quality.
+For example, as illustrated in Figure 5 above, the above average rainfall recorded during the 2017-18 seasons contrasts with significantly below average rainfall during the 2015-16 and 2020-21 seasons.
+Such intra-seasonal variability in rainfall, groundwater recharge and surface water flows can result in short to medium-term effects that obscure longer-term, underlying trends in groundwater levels, groundwater quality, streamflow and surface water quality.
 In addition, as noted in Section 2.1 above, variations in the timing of rainfall during individual seasons (such as 2019-20) may also contribute to short-term variability in water quantity and quality in receiving environments.

-Given the Scheme has recently commenced operations in an area with an extensive history of agricultural development, the existing state of water quality and quantity differs significantly from its 'natural' state.
-Consequently, environmental effects arising from the Scheme are assessed in terms of a pre-Scheme 'baseline' (i.e., the state (and underlying trends) in water quality and quantity in the absence of the Scheme).
+Given the Scheme operates in an area with an extensive history of agricultural development, the existing state of water quality and quantity differs significantly from its 'natural' state.
+Consequently, environmental effects arising from the Scheme are assessed in terms of a pre-Scheme 'baseline' (i.e., the state and underlying trends in water quality and quantity in the absence of the Scheme).
 To better quantify 'baseline' water quality and water quantity prior to Scheme development, a review of all available monitoring data for the Central Plains area was commissioned by GSWERP in 2013.
-In addition, conditions of consents operated by CPW also required monitoring of groundwater and surface water quantity and quality 2 years prior to individual Scheme stages becoming operational.
+In addition, conditions of consents operated by CPW also required monitoring of groundwater and surface water quantity and quality prior to individual Scheme stages becoming operational to assist establishment of the environmental baseline.